 Specific provision is made in the District Plan for the settlement of Parihaka due to its historical significance and future aspirations.
-The District Plan provides for papakaāinga housing 16, visitor and recreational centres, commercial development and servicing to be established in the settlement.
+The District Plan provides for papakainga housing, visitor and recreational centres, commercial development and servicing to be established in the settlement.
 Site-specific provisions are applied to the Parihaka site to provide for the anticipated future development, while also ensuring the adverse effects are avoided, remedied or mitigated.
-Furthermore, recognition is also made for Iwi or hapū that may wish to develop local community facilities and papakaāinga housing 17 on other sites in the district.
+Furthermore, recognition is also made for lwi or hapū that may wish to develop local community facilities and papakainga housing on other sites in the district.

 - Individual relationship agreements are seen as an important tool to facilitate on-going dialogue and engagement between mandated iwi organisations and the Council as a basis to foster the partnership for dealing with resource management matters. - Develop operational procedures between the Council and mandated Iwi organisations for resource consent applications for proposals that may adversely affect identified areas and sites and areas of cultural and spiritual significance, including when Iwi are identified as an affected party under the RMA.
 These procedures describe how the Council and Iwi can effectively interact, and would recognise that knowledge of these sites and areas is held by Iwi, sharing of information can assist in better decision-making, and that some information is culturally sensitive. - Develop criteria to assess sites and areas of cultural and spiritual significance to Tangata Whenua, including in the coastal environment, and identification on Planning Maps and listing in a District Plan schedule.
-The process for identifying sites and areas is to be initiated and led by Iwi. - Adopt targeted District Plan rules and performance standards relating to the protection of sites and areas of cultural and spiritual significance, and the provision of papakainga housing and Marae. - In providing for papakāinga on Māori owned land, papakāinga will be provided for on land held under Te Ture Whenua Māori Act 1993; and allowed on general title land owned by Māori where it can be demonstrated that there is a whakapapa or ancestral connection to the land, and the land will remain in Māori ownership. - Identification of the Parihaka Cultural Area for the Parihaka site and apply site-specific District Plan rules and performance standards to manage the nature and scale of development and activities. - Conditions on resource consents to ensure the adverse effects of land use, subdivision or development are avoided, mitigated or remedied on sites and areas of cultural and spiritual significance, as well as in recognising and providing for the relationship the Tangata Whenua and their culture and traditions (including mauri) with land, water, sites and areas of cultural and spiritual significance, wahi tapu and other taonga. - Statutory acknowledgements that arise from Treaty of Waitangi settlements will be attached to the District Plan.
+The process for identifying sites and areas is to be initiated and led by Iwi. - Adopt targeted District Plan rules and performance standards relating to the protection of sites and areas of cultural and spiritual significance, and the provision of papakainga housing and Marae. - Identification of the Parihaka Cultural Area for the Parihaka site and apply site-specific District Plan rules and performance standards to manage the nature and scale of development and activities - Conditions on resource consents to ensure the adverse effects of land use, subdivision or development are avoided, mitigated or remedied on sites and areas of cultural and spiritual significance, as well as in recognising and providing for the relationship the Tangata Whenua and their culture and traditions (including mauri) with land, water, sites and areas of cultural and spiritual significance, wahi tapu and other taonga. - Statutory acknowledgements that arise from Treaty of Waitangi settlements will be attached to the District Plan.
 The Council will have regard to these acknowledgements in its decisionmaking, such as when determining who may be adversely affected by a resource consent for activities within, adjacent to, or impacting directly on a statutory area identified in a statutory acknowledgement.